Someday (No Angels song): Background

+Commercial performance

+Released on 13 July 2003 as the second single to precede parent album Pure, "Someday" debuted and peaked at number five on the German Singles Chart in the week of 28 July 2003.
+The band's seventh top five hit in Germany, it would remain nine weeks on the chart.
+In Austria, the song opened and peaked at number 16 on the Austrian Singles Chart.
+No Angels' eighth top 20 entry on the chart, it spent 13 weeks inside the top 75, falling off the chart in late October 2003.
+In Switzerland, "Someday" reached number 36 on the Swiss Singles Chart, becoming the band's highest-charting single since "Still in Love with You" (2002).
+It spent six weeks inside the chart's top 100.

 Music video

 The music video for "Someday" was directed by German filmmaker Katja Kuhl and produced for Bigfish Filmproduktion.
-It was filmed on various locations near the Le Luc Formula One racing track in Var, a department of southeastern France, in the week of 9 June 2003.
+The visuals were filmed on various locations near the Le Luc Formula One racing track in Var, a department of southeastern France, in the week of 9 June 2003.
 Camera was operated by Martin Ruhe throughout shooting, with Alexander Palm serving as his first assistant.
 Timo Fritsche was hired as editor, while Sabine Haarer was responsible for styling.

-"Someday" was filmed over twenty hours and largely waives choreographies since band member Nadja Benaissa suffered from a cruciate ligament rupture during the shoot.
-Contentually, the video features a love story between Vanessa Petruo and a male racing driver.
-While Benaissa serves as both the story's fictional writer and Petruo's friend, Sandy Mölling and Lucy Diakovska are seen as a mechanic and a racing driver, respectively, who work for the same garage.
+The music video for "Someday" was filmed over a span of twenty hours.
+Choreographed sequences were largely omitted due to band member Nadja Benaissa sustaining a cruciate ligament rupture in the run-up to production.
+The narrative centers on a romantic storyline between Vanessa Petruo and a male racing driver.
+Benaissa appears as both the fictional author of the story and Petruo's on-screen friend.
+Bandmates Sandy Mölling and Lucy Diakovska portray a mechanic and a fellow racing driver, respectively, both employed at the same garage.
 "Someday" worldpremiered on MTV Central's daily live show MTV Select on 25 June 2003.